Ecommerce integration types

 Request flow (API only)

-The PAKMS key is unique for each merchant, and these keys do not expire.
-The PAKMS endpoint should be called only once for each merchant when they first configure your app.
-Your app should store the returned key for use in each of that merchant's subsequent charge requests.
-See the PAKMS API reference for more information.
+The fields in this example request are the minimum required for each endpoint.
+See the Ecommerce API for complete information.
+You need a Public Access Key Management Service (PAKMS) key that is unique for each merchant to complete the OAuth flow that lets you use the Clover Ecommerce API.
+The PAKMS key does not expire.
+You need to send a request to the PAKMS endpoint only once for each merchant when they first install and configure your app.
+Your app should store the returned PAKMS key for use in each of that merchant's subsequent charge requests.
+See the Ecommerce - PAKMS Service API reference for more information.

 curl --request GET \